Rosanna Hertz

 * Researches families in a changing economy and how social inequality at home and in the workplace shape the experiences of women and men.

-She continues her focus on how social inequality at home and in the workplace shape the experiences of women and men.
-Her first book, More Equal than Others: Women and Men in Dual-Career Marriages and also Working Families (edited with Nancy Marshall) address inequalities that persist between spouses and within the broader economy and how people attempt to resolve them.
-She has recently written articles about the impacts of Covid19 and how single mothers and their families coped without their pre-pandemic support networks.
+When I first came to Wellesley, my focus was on how inequality at home and in the workplace shape experiences of women and men.
+My first book, More Equal than Others: Women and Men in Dual-Career Marriages and also a later book, Working Families (edited with Nancy Marshall) address inequalities that persist between spouses and within the broader economy and how people attempt to resolve them.
+Recently I have written articles about the impacts of Covid19 and how single mothers and their families coped without their pre-pandemic support networks.

-Hertz has had a long-standing interest in social science methodology and feminist inquiries.
+I have always wanted to teach research methods and finally, in 2025, I offered a new course on “Feminist Approaches to Research.”
+I have had a long-standing interest in social science methodology and feminist inquiries.
 This includes new conventions in data collection and ethnographic writing.
-Hertz is especially interested how people narrate and tell stories to make sense of the messiness of life.
-In other books and articles, she addresses issues of reflexivity and voice as well as studies of elites.
-In addition, she has edited several volumes about how social scientist autobiographical accounts influence their research.
-She is the former editor of Qualitative Sociology.
+I am especially interested in how people narrate and tell stories to make sense of the messiness of life.
+In other books and articles, I address issues of reflexivity and voice as well as studies of elites.
+I am the former editor of Qualitative Sociology.

-Hertz received her PhD in Sociology from Northwestern University and completed a two-year Postdoctoral Fellowship in the Department of Psychiatry at Harvard Medical School.
-She has held appointments at Harvard’s Law School in the Petrie-Flom Center and at the Brocher Foundation in Switzerland.
-The National Science Foundation and the Marion and Jasper Whiting Foundation have also funded her research.
-Currently, she is the Fulbright Research Chair in Health Law, Policy and Ethics, University of Ottawa, 2023-2024.
+I have held appointments at Harvard’s Law School in the Petrie-Flom Center and at the Brocher Foundation in Switzerland.
+The National Science Foundation and the Marion and Jasper Whiting Foundation have funded my research.
+In 2023-2024, I was a Fulbright Research Chair in Health Law, Policy and Ethics, at the University of Ottawa.

 Links to books: